The Employment Law Review: Brazil

 - 13th-month salary, equivalent to one-twelfth of the monthly salary for each month worked.
 This is calculated based on the salary for December and paid in two instalments, the first between the months of February and November and the second on 20 December;

-- monthly contribution to the FGTS, equivalent to 8 per cent of monthly remuneration, deposited monthly with a government bank;
+- monthly contribution to the employee severance indemnity fund (FGTS), equivalent to 8 per cent of monthly remuneration, deposited monthly with a government bank;

 - 120 days' maternity leave (this is actually a social security right, rather than an employment right, as the Social Security Agency pays the maternity benefit);

-rights provided for in a collective bargaining agreement; andi severance pay.
+- rights provided for in a collective bargaining agreement; and

 The remuneration paid to employees generates social security contribution obligations, the percentages of which (as of March 2020) vary according to the amount of salary paid: